dwhiffing/fury/content/nato/us/navy/amphibious/usmc-air/body.md

 CH-46E from HMM-268 ‘Red Dragons’ picks up a slung load.

 **CH-53**: In 1994 the USMC flew both the CH-53D ‘Sea Stallion’ and the CH-53E ‘Super Stallion’.
-These aircraft provide the USMC with the heavy lift it needs to deploy Marine ground elements quickly onto the battlefield with the combat power needed to win the day.
+These aircraft provide heavy lift needed to deploy Marine ground elements quickly onto the battlefield with the combat power needed to win the day.
 The ‘Sea Stallion’ is one of the fastest helicopters in the world even when carrying a heavy load.
 The ‘Super Stallion’ in addition to keeping the speed of the earlier model is one of the largest helicopters in the world.

 | USMC Aircraft   |               |                        |               |          |